-What exactly is the behavioral science community doing if not immediately testing the first falsifiable unified model in 150 years?
+What exactly is the behavioral science community doing if not immediately testing the first elemental, unified, and falsifiable model in 150 years?

 Last week, in what can only be described as an act of reckless clarity, we published a white paper on the Unified Behavioral Model™ — the first model of its kind to be: